Land of Israel: Inheritance of the promise

+Navel of the world

+Rabbinic literature portrays the Land of Israel as the "navel of the world":

 Modern Jewish debates on the Land of Israel

 The Land of Israel concept has been evoked by the founders of the State of Israel.
 It often surfaces in political debates on the status of the West Bank, which is referred to in official Israeli discourse as Judea and Samaria, from the names of the two historical Israelite and Judean kingdoms.
 These debates frequently invoke religious principles, despite the little weight these principles typically carry in Israeli secular politics.

 Ideas about the need for Jewish control of the land of Israel have been propounded by figures such as Yitzhak Ginsburg, who has written about the historical entitlement that Jews have to the whole Land of Israel.
 Ginsburgh's ideas about the need for Jewish control over the land has some popularity within contemporary West Bank settlements.
 However, there are also strong backlashes from the Jewish community regarding these ideas.

-The Satmar Hasidic community in particular denounces any geographic or political establishment of Israel, deeming this establishment has directly interfering with God's plan for Jewish redemption.
+The Satmar Hasidic community in particular denounces any geographic or political establishment of Israel, deeming this establishment as directly interfering with God's plan for Jewish redemption.
 Joel Teitelbaum was a foremost figure in this denouncement, calling the Land and State of Israel a vehicle for idol worship, as well as a smokescreen for Satan's workings.